michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. A Song of degrees.Behold, bless ye the Lord, all ye servants of the Lord, which by night stand in the house of the Lord.

-2. Lift up your hands in the sanctuary, and bless the Lord.the sanctuary: or, holiness
+2. Lift up your hands in the sanctuary, and bless the Lord.

 3. The Lord that made heaven and earth bless thee out of Zion.